 We should always try to remember that for ourselves and others.

-Header image via Pixabay
+Feat. image via Pixabay

 My silence has lately been mistaken for acceptance and blind obedience.
 In essence, I’m direct.
 I’m honest.
 I’m unafraid to stand up for someone in need—but I suppose by the time I had to defend myself, I was spent, and tangled—utterly undone—and utterly convinced I was worthless.